 Parents enjoy that this travel system is lightweight and easy to carry.
 The car seat is well-designed and well-made with a large plastic lever that allows for quick and simple transferring.
 The stroller rolls well on pavement and grass and assembles without hassle.

-Parents don’t like that it lacks a parent tray at the handles.
+Parents don’t like that the stroller lacks a parent tray at the handles.
 The cupholder isn’t very secure and won’t hold small items, either (and there’s only one cupholder to boot).

 Graco Verb Click Connect Travel System